Frequently Asked Questions

 Please call the office to check to see if Dr. Keating is accepting new clients.
 This can change from time to time depending on the needs of existing clients.
 At times, Dr. Keating will close her practice to new referrals if there is not adequate space in her schedule to treat additional clients.
-She is happy to suggest/provide referrals to fellow psychologists in town who may have availability during those times.
+Additional psychological resources can be found under the Resource tab on her website.

 Do I need a referral?

 In general, you do not need a referral to see a psychologist.
 Referrals can be beneficial, however, for a number of reasons.
 Firstly, if your extended medical plan includes coverage for psychological services, your insurance provider may require a referral letter prior to your first appointment.
 Secondly, referrals can provide Dr. Keating with information about your concerns and any relevant medical or personal background information.

 Therapy appointments are 50 minutes long and are typically scheduled on the hour.
 In some cases, double sessions can be booked.
 Assessment appointments typically vary in length and will be discussed with you prior to your appointment.

 Please phone Dr. Keating’s office to make an appointment.
 Please note that appointments will not be scheduled over email.

 What are Dr. Keating's hours?

 Dr. Keating schedules client sessions 8:00 a.m. to 4:00 p.m., Monday to Thursday.
 Fridays are reserved for assessment, documentation, administrative duties, continuing education, seminars, and conferences.

 How long do I have to wait for an appointment?